 Still no answer.

 I could hear some sort of ragged, gurgly sound in the background, and I knew it was coming from his throat.
 I hung up, and tried to call him back.

 So I did the only thing I could do.
 I called for an ambulance.
 I didn’t know if he was dying, I only knew, in my mother’s heart, that time was of the essence.
 I waited by my phone, barely breathing myself, until I heard back.

-He had overdosed, and the police had found drugs in his house.
-He was lucky though.
-He lived.
+He had overdosed, and the police had found drugs in his house, so he was arrested after he survived.
+He was lucky though, because he lived.

 This certainly wasn’t the worst incident we experienced with Gunner, but it was the one that for some reason, turned out to be his catalyst.
 He was treated, and arrested, and he was put into jail.
 He was eventually released, and placed on a list for rehab.
 Finally, after several weeks, he entered rehab.
 Again.